decentraland/adr/content/ADR-102-decentraland-protocol-for-explorers.md

 ### Loading scenes

-As explained avobe, scenes are programs written in JavaScript.
+As explained above, scenes are programs written in JavaScript.
 The deployed scenes must comply with the Scene schema defined in [ADR-51](/adr/ADR-51).
 Entities can be loaded as scenes if their metadata matches the `scene.json`.
 For the sake of simplicity in this specification, we are assuming a minimum interface `{"main": "bin/scene.js"}` to illustrate how to load and run the code.

 First the information of the entity to be executed as scene is fetched.
 As stated avobe, the entities contain a list of all files deployed and the metadata for that entity (scene.json).